-How Many Days Per Week Should I Run?
+How Many Days Per Week Should A Beginner Run?
+UPDATED 2021

 This is quite a personal and individual answer.
 Not all people are the same.
 Some beginners can increase their mileage quickly, while others have to slowly increase the running volume.